2. Using Political Economy Analysis Tools

 (1) agenda setting or contextual analysis (or 'learning the game')

-(2) problem solving analysis ('winning the game') and
+(2) problem solving analysis ('winning the game') to address operational issues

-PEAs can also be done in two may ways:
+PEAs can also be done in two main ways:

 (1) more in-depth analysis (covered by most the tools in this section) or